Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Vertical Intonation -- Adaptive Tuning of a Single Chord

 \section{Vertical Intonation -- Adaptive Tuning of a Single Chord}

 Adaptive tuning schemes are confronted with two important aspects of tuning.
-On the one hand, each new chord has to be intonated `vertically', that is, one has to tune the relative pitches between simultaneously played notes.
-On the other hand, subsequent chords have to be intonated relative to each other in `horizontal' (temporal) direction according to the harmonic progression, as it will be discussed in the following section.
+On the one hand, each new chord has to be intoned `vertically', that is, one has to tune the relative pitches between simultaneously played notes.
+On the other hand, subsequent chords have to be intoned relative to each other in `horizontal' (temporal) direction according to the harmonic progression, as will be discussed in the following section.